flatironinstitute/FMM3D/docs/install.rst

 Dependencies
 ************

-This library is fully supported for unix/linux, Mac OSX, and Windows.
+This library is supported for unix/linux, Mac OSX, and Windows.

 For the basic libraries